Science is evil...obviously

 Or perhaps we could argue the mad axe murderer is not accountable for their actions because they are mad...perhaps they did nothing wrong other than obeying natural drives?
 And what do we make of all the murders which take place during a war?
 If a soldier shoots a terrorist that's still commiting a murder, any way you look at it.

 The notion of objective morality would be a moral code which could not be disagreed with.
 Such principles would be an inherent part of the Universe, like gravity pulling objects together or heat moving from high temperature to low.
-Could we use Science to discover moral principles which are fundamental to reality, which transcend human opinion and desire?
+Could we use Science to discover moral principles which are fundamental and transcend human opinion?

-I'll be honest, I think the answer is no, and the reason is simple: Science is concerned with what is not what ought to be.
+I'll be honest, I think the answer is no, and the reason is that Science is concerned with what is not what ought to be.

 Let's take murder as an example.
 Imagine I wanted to shoot someone in the face.
-Science can tell me that pulling the trigger will kill the person involved.
-I would still want to murder them and could ask the question "why should I not kill them?"
+Science can tell me that pulling the trigger will kill the person.
+I could ask "why should I not kill them?"
 Science can then demonstrate that the man would no longer be able to enjoy life.
 I could respond with "why should he be able to enjoy life?"
 Science could point out that his death will cause suffering to friends and family.
-But again, I could ask the question "why should I not cause suffering to others?"
+But again, I could ask "why should I not cause suffering to others?"

-Science could show that I would not like it if someone made me suffer and I could agree, but still respond "Why should I treat other people the way I want them to treat me?"
-The answer could be "Because it would be unfair to do otherwise?" and I would respond with "Why should the world be fair?"
+Science could show that I would not like it if someone made me suffer and I could agree, but still respond "Why should I treat others the way I want them to treat me?"
+The answer could be "Because it would be unfair" and I would respond with "Why should the world be fair?"

-Science could even argue that a violent species is at risk of wiping itself out and that by commiting violent acts constantly we could destroy the human race.
-But still, the murderer could respond with "Why shouldn't we destroy the human race?
-The Universe will carry on the same," and we could go on like that forever, never resolving anything.
+Science could even argue that a violent species is at risk of wiping itself out and that by commiting violent acts we could destroy the human race.
+But still, the murderer could respond with "Why shouldn't we destroy the human race?" and we could go on like that forever, never resolving anything.

 If a person liked the idea of everybody being miserable, everybody suffering, and the human race going extinct, how could I show them they were incorrect for wanting that?
 How can a desire be incorrect?